-Eleven guides to making this holiday season not only festive but more enjoyable for family members living with cognitive decline, Alzheimer’s or dementia.
+Want to make this holiday season not only festive but more enjoyable for family members living with cognitive decline, Alzheimer’s and related forms of dementia?
+Here are 10 guides to help you along the way.

 From music playlists, to Zoom how-to’s, to festive, dementia-friendly Thanksgiving activities, to a rundown on the brain science behind reminiscing about good old times, we’ve put together our list of favorite guides for celebrating the holiday season with older loved ones who are living with cognitive decline or dementia.